Places to visit in South Devon

-A fascinating story, subject of the Benjamin Mee book and subsequent film ‘We bought a zoo’.
-Set in 33 acres of beautiful woodland with stunning views of surrounding countryside.
+A fascinating story, the subject of the Benjamin Mee book and subsequent film ‘We bought a zoo’.
+Set in 33 acres of beautiful woodland with stunning views of the surrounding countryside.
 The park is a unique, family owned zoo with a fantastic collection of animals and the widest variety of big cats in the SW.

 Distance: 12 miles.